eclipse-cdt-cloud/trace-server-protocol/README.md

 The specification should be edited with the [swagger editor](https://swagger.io/swagger-editor/) which also handles validating that the OpenAPI specification is respected.

-Another option is the Swagger Viewer plug-in for VS Code.
+Another option is the [OpenAPI (Swagger) Editor extension](https://marketplace.visualstudio.com/items?itemName=42Crunch.vscode-openapi) for VS Code.